lord-nt/vmodem/README.md

  ::NOTE:: !!if you have a 8250 UART you must use speeds of 19200 baud or lower!!

 Tested on Ubuntu and Debian based Linux but should work with some mods on other Unix/Linux based O/S

+There is also a serial to telnet server that is in testing if you wish to try read the instructions in the file ser2telsvr.sh for more details.